christiaandirven/Manual-Mattress-Mate/README.md

 <img src="/images-map-manual/esp8266.png">

-- An adapter for the board
+- A ledstrip as shown below

 <img src="/images-map-manual/ledstrip.png">

-A ledstrip as shown above
+- An adapter for the board

 In order to get the time, we’ll use the NTPClient library.
 In your Arduino IDE, go to Sketch > Library > Manage Libraries.